-We have audited the accompanying consolidated balance sheets of Global-E Online Ltd. (the Company) as of December 31, 2019 and 2020, the related consolidated statements of operations, comprehensive income (loss), convertible preferred shares and shareholders' deficit and cash flows for each of the three years in the period ended December 31, 2020, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2019 and 2020, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2020, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying consolidated balance sheets of Global-E Online Ltd. (the "Company") as of December 31, 2018 and 2019, the related consolidated statements of operations, convertible preferred shares and shareholders' deficit and cash flows for each of the two years in the period ended December 31, 2019, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2018 and 2019, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2018.